meltano/meltano/integration/example-library/meltano-run-merge-states/index.md

 # Get setup

-This example shows how state from sequential invocations of `meltano run` can be merged together to create a single state file.
+This example shows how state from sequential invocations of `meltano run` can be merged together to create a state object that combines bookmarks from streams synced in different runs.

 This is useful for when you want to backfill/refresh a single stream, without losing the state of other streams.